Kiki Van Zanten

-Kalyssa "Kiki" van Zanten (born 25 August 2001) is a Jamaican footballer who plays as a forward for Notre Dame Fighting Irish and the Jamaica women's national team.
+Kalyssa Priscilla "Kiki" van Zanten (born 25 August 2001) is a professional footballer who plays as a midfielder for the Houston Dash of the National Women's Soccer League (NWSL).
+Born in the United States, she represents Jamaica internationally.
+She played college soccer for the Notre Dame Fighting Irish.

 Early life

-Van Zanten was born to an American father of Dutch descent and a Jamaican mother.
+Van Zanten was born to a Jamaican mother and an American father of Dutch descent.
+Her father played college football at Illinois Wesleyan; one of her sisters, Brianna, played college soccer for Case Western Reserve; and her other sister, Mimi, plays for Florida State.

+Club career

+Houston Dash

+Van Zanten was drafted 21st overall by the Houston Dash in the 2024 NWSL Draft and signed a one-year contract with a one-year option in March 2024.
+She made 4 appearances in her rookie season before missing the remainder of the year with a season-ending foot injury.
+While in convalescence, Van Zanten signed a new contract with the Dash to keep her in Houston through the 2026 NWSL season.

+In April 2025, Van Zanten completed her recovery and returned to the Dash's active roster.
+She scored her first professional goal on August 2, 2025, meeting a cross from Avery Patterson in a 2–2 draw with Bay FC.

 International career

 Van Zanten made her senior debut in a 4–0 CONCACAF Women's World Cup Qualifiers win against Bermuda on 17 February 2022.
-She came on in the 63rd minute to replace Trudi Carter.
+She came on in the 98th minute to replace Trudi Carter.
 She was named in the 2022 CONCACAF W Championship final squad and represented Jamaica at the 2022 CONCACAF W Championship.
-On 18 July 2022 she scored her debut goal, a winner against Costa Rica to grant Jamaica a third place finish in the competition.
+On 18 July 2022 she scored her debut goal, a winner against Costa Rica to grant Jamaica a third-place finish in the competition.